dots-and-bridges/dots-and-bridges.github.io/about.md

 As the Chief Technology Officer for the U.S. Departments of Energy and Education, Pete Tseronis worked closely with America’s most experienced researchers, entrepreneurs, academics, and technology companies.

 ## Our Mission
 As a consulting partner, we strive to provide business and government leaders with the same kind of high-level, strategic thinking and diligent execution that empowers our nation's innovators and accelerates technology transfer.
-Our goal is to ensure inovative technology solutions are positioned to support tha Nation's need for innovation and creativity.
+Our goal is to ensure technology solutions are positioned to support tha Nation's need for innovation and creativity.